| |

 son, who was certainly the greatest English

-perhaps, the first establishment gay figure to
+also one of the first establishment gay figures

-openly win acceptance, and he is buried today
+to openly win acceptance, and he is buried today

 beside his partner for 40 years, Peter Pears, in